LASER-Yi/Dockerfiles/README.md

       - /etc/tproxy:/config
 ```

-**This Image will modify your iptables and ipset, some function are still under development.
-Use at your own risk**
+**This Image will modify your iptables and ipset, please make sure NET_ADMIN is enable**

 ### Subwatcher
 > Subtitle auto-download program base on [Subfinder](https://github.com/ausaki/subfinder)